Toroidal grid minors and stretch in embedded graphs

-\paragraph{Dependency of the constants in Theorem~\ref{thm:main-overview} on $\Delta$ and $g$.} Taking a toroidal grid with sufficiently multiplied parallel edges (possibly subdividing them to obtain a simple graph) easily shows that a relation between the toroidal expanse and the crossing number must involve a factor of $\Delta^2$.
-Regarding an efficient approximation algorithm for the crossing number, general dependency on the maximum degree seems unavoidable as well, as is suggested by comparison with related algorithmic results.
-However, considering the so-called minor crossing number (see Section~\ref{sec:minorcr} below), one can avoid this dependency at least in a special case.
+\paragraph{Dependency of the constants in Theorem~\ref{thm:main-overview} on $\Delta$ and $g$.} Taking a toroidal grid with sufficiently multiplied parallel edges (possibly subdividing them to obtain a simple graph) easily shows that a relation between the toroidal expanse and the crossing number must involve a factor of $\Delta(G)^2$.
+Regarding an efficient approximation algorithm for the crossing number, avoiding a general dependency on the maximum degree seems also difficult--- as various related algorithmic approximation results for the crossing number, e.g., \cite{BPT06,CM11,CHM12,CH17,DV12,GHLS08}, depend on the maximum degree, too.
+However, considering the so-called minor crossing number (see below), one can avoid this dependency at least in a special case of the torus.

 The exponential dependency of the constants and the approximation ratio on $g$, on the other hand, is very interesting.
 It pops up independently in multiple places within the proofs, and these occurrences seem unavoidable on a local scale, when considering each inductive step independently.
 However, it seems very hard to construct any example where such an exponential jump or decrease can actually be observed.
 It might be that a different approach with a global view can reduce the dependency in Theorem~\ref{thm:main-overview} to some $\mathit{poly}(g)$ factor, cf. also~\cite{DV12}.